mtanzillo/speedstudy2018/README.md

 | CodinGame (1 Bot Competition)               | 20                    | algorithms    |
 | HackerRank (10 problems)                    | 50                    | algorithms    |
 | Google Code Jam (1 round from past contest) | 100                   | algorithms    |

-## Project ideas

-*   Pick a template from [\[here\]](https://freebiesbug.com/psd-freebies/website-template/), [\[here\]](http://www.os-templates.com/free-website-templates), or [\[here\]](http://www.os-templates.com/free-website-templates) and implement the frontend of a website with it as your inspiration (do not use its assets)
-*   Complete any 5 projects from [100 Days of CSS](https://100dayscss.com/).
-*   Select an API from [Todd Motto's API List](https://github.com/toddmotto/public-apis) and build a frontend-only application powered by data fetched from the API you chose.
-*   Complete a CSS theme for [CSS Zen Garden](http://www.csszengarden.com/)
-*   Clone your favorite non-trivial website such as: Medium, Twitter, Slack, Netflix, Reddit.
-*   Clone a video game such as: Breakout, Tetris, Pacman, Super Mario Bros, Zelda, Final Fantasy.
-*   Complete any project on The Odin Project or FreeCodeCamp.
-*   Clone your favorite browser extension, or create one you wish existed.
-*   Clone your favorite mobile app, or create one you wish existed.
-*   Any project you want to build - the above are all just ideas for if you're stuck for an idea - really, just build what you want!

 [Source](https://github.com/P1xt/speedstudy/blob/master/progress-2018/template/template-data-science.md).